thebernardlim/thebernardlim.github.io/_posts/2020-08-21-alibaba-cloud-associate-certification-guide.md

 Currently at time of writing, I took the online version of the exam, which can be done at the comfort of your home.
 As it is a closed-book exam, there will be proctoring, where an examiner will be monitoring through Zoom which will be required to install on a separate device that will be monitoring your exam.
-Hence, 1 device (For online proctoring) and 1 laptop (For your exam).
+Hence, you will need to prepare 1 device with a web cam (For online proctoring) and 1 laptop (For your exam).

 Exam comprises of **50 questions** and must be completed within **90 minutes**.
 Passing score is **60%**.